cwdghh/Paper-Reading-LLM/README.md

 **Answer**:

-## 5. Acknowledgement
+## 5. Acknowledgment

-This project is inspired by the following resources:
+The following resources inspire this project:
 - [Qwen-Long API](https://help.aliyun.com/zh/model-studio/developer-reference/qwen-long-api): Thanks for the cheap but powerful LLM;
 - [Arxiv API](https://info.arxiv.org/help/api/index.html): Thank you to arXiv for use of its open access interoperability.;
 - [Gradio](https://www.gradio.app/): Thanks for the easy-to-use interface construction.